ivanlysogor/bird-bgp-ospf/README.md

-# GoBGP Practical Activity
+# BGP and OSPF practical activity
 ### Task description
-You have the following topology:
+You have the following topology

 ![Network topology](diagram.png)